ReneTode/Alexa-Appdaemon-App/README.md

 To make sure that the app doesnt run twice you need to delete the yaml files from the language you dont want.

-## Tutorial.
+## Installation/Tutorial.

-A tutorial for how to create the skill and how to configure appdaemon and nginx is included.
+A tutorial and installation instructions for how to create the skill and how to configure appdaemon and nginx is included.
 Read it here:
 https://github.com/ReneTode/Alexa-Appdaemon-App/blob/master/alexa%20skill%20tutorial.md